impshum/soundboard/README.md

 ![](https://raw.githubusercontent.com/impshum/soundboard/master/python/screenshot.png)

-Reads files from Made with Eel (https://github.com/ChrisKnott/Eel).
+Reads files from a directory using the filenames as titles.
+Made with Eel (https://github.com/ChrisKnott/Eel).

 ### Python Instructions